The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: An alternative Higgstory

 contributes indeed as a large mass term, since $R=12\mathcal{H}^2$ during inflation ($w_{\phi}=-1$), with $\mathcal{H}=\dot{a}/a$ denoting the usual Hubble function.
-Estimating the amplitude of the Higgs inflationary fluctuations shows us that the average amplitude of the field computed from the super-horizon power spectrum depends on the inverse of the non-minimal coupling parameter \cite{Opferkuch:2019zbd, Cosme:2018nly, Riotto:2002yw}, namely
+Estimating the amplitude of the Higgs inflationary fluctuations shows us that the average amplitude of the field computed from the super-horizon power spectrum depends on the inverse of the non-minimal coupling parameter \cite{Opferkuch:2019zbd, Cosme:2018nly, Riotto:2002yw, Kohri:2016wof}, namely

 with $\mathcal{H}_{\rm inf}$ the inflationary scale and $h$ the radial component of the Higgs field in the unitary gauge $H=(0,\,h/\sqrt{2})^T$.
-For values of $\xi \gg 1$, the fluctuations never probe the instability region as long as $\mathcal{H}_{\rm inf}$ is below the vacuum instability scale.
-The typical amplitude is also much smaller than the other scale in the problem, the field transition value from a quadratic to a quartic potential, $h\sim 12 \xi \mathcal{H}_{\rm inf}/ \lambda$.
-The Higgs fluctuations amount to small isocurvature perturbations for $\xi \gtrsim 0.1$ \cite{Bettoni:2021zhq, Bettoni:2018utf, Opferkuch:2019zbd} with a negligible effect on the adiabatic metric fluctuations.
-Therefore, we safely assume the Higgs not to be displaced from the origin at the end of inflation and at the beginning of kination, if the transition is sufficiently fast.
-Embedding our setup into a specific inflationary potential associates a speed to the inflation-kination transition and can lead to the transient amplification of Higgs modes.
-This issue of a non-vanishing initial conditions for the Higgs field at the beginning of kination goes beyond the scope of the present work and will not be discussed here.
+Neither these super-horizon fluctuations nor the much-smaller, exponentially-suppressed sub-horizon fluctuations \cite{Ford:2021syk} can probe the instability region for $\xi \gg 1$ and $\mathcal{H}_{\rm inf}$ below the vacuum instability scale.
+Moreover, the other scale in the problem, i.e. the field transition value from a quadratic to a quartic potential, $h\sim \sqrt{\xi R / \lambda}$, is orders-of-magnitude larger than the amplitude in \eqref{eq:inf_flauctuation_amplitude}, which can be taken as a conservative estimate.
+The Higgs fluctuations \eqref{eq:inf_flauctuation_amplitude} amount also to small isocurvature perturbations for $\xi \gtrsim 0.1$ \cite{Bettoni:2021zhq, Bettoni:2018utf, Opferkuch:2019zbd} with a negligible effect on the adiabatic metric fluctuations.
+Therefore, we safely assume the Higgs to be a homogeneous field approximately confined to its vacuum at the end of inflation \cite{Felder:2001kt}.~\footnote{More precisely, the initial conditions at the onset of kination depend on the dynamics of the transition.
+In particular, embedding our setup into a specific inflationary potential would associate a speed to the inflation-kination transition, leading potentially to a transient non-adiabatic amplification of Higgs modes \cite{Ford:2021syk, Kolb:2023ydq}.
+However, the associated particle production during the transition turns out to be marginal as compared to the symmetry-breaking mechanism considered in this paper \cite{Bettoni:2021zhq, Bettoni:2019dcw}.
+As we will see, the tachyonic amplification is not only much more efficient but also more long-lasting than the brief violation of adiabaticity taking place during the transition. }